Trauma & PTSD

 A formal PTSD diagnosis requires meeting Criterion A (trauma exposure) in addition to the above cluster thresholds.
 The PCL-5 does not assess Criterion A. Clinicians should confirm trauma exposure through a structured interview or the Life Events Checklist for DSM-5-TR (LEC-5).

-Documenting PCL-5 scores in clinical notes?
+Documenting PCL-5 Scores in Clinical Notes

 PCL-5 total and cluster scores belong in the Objective section.
 See our SOAP notes guide and therapy progress notes guide for templates and examples.